wp-plugins/network-summary/readme.txt

 * `include` (optional, defaults: all available) expects a comma separated list of site ids.
 It will only will list these sites.
 * `exclude` (optional) expects a comma separated list of site ids.
 It will list all sites except the listed ones.
+* `category` (optional) expects a comma seperated list of category ids.
+Only sites within these categories will be displayed, regardless of the include parameter.
+The exclude parameter will still apply.
 * `numposts` (optional, default: 2) expects a number.
 Limits the number of most recent published posts displayed.
 * `sort` (optional, default: 'abc') expects either 'abc' or 'posts'. 'abc' means alphabetical sorting. 'posts' will sort the sites according to their most recent post.
 * `layout` (optional, default: 'table') expects either 'grid' or 'table'.
 Defines the layout of the list.
 Grid uses two columns.
 Table uses one row per site.